 Every slip-and-fall case is unlike the next.
 Because no two cases are the same, there truly is no “average” settlement for slip-and-fall cases in California.

 Your slip-and-fall attorney will review the details of your case to determine how much your case is worth.
 After making this determination, your attorney will work tirelessly to get you fair compensation.

 Factors Affecting the Value of Your Slip-and-Fall Claim

-Several factors impact the value of your case.
-These and other factors will positively or negatively affect your settlement.
+Several factors impact the value of your slip and fall case.
+These and other factors will positively or negatively affect your potential settlement amount.

 The Severity of Your Injuries

 Injuries resulting from slip-and-fall cases can vary greatly.

 Some of the most common injuries include:

 - Sprained ankles,